Singular-Genomics/singular-demux/README.md

 one of R (read/template), I (index/sample barcode), or U (umi/molecular barcode).

 The Read Structure must not be given on the the command line or Sample Sheet.
-Instead, the Read Structure will be derived file names (kind and kind number), with the full read length used for the given kind.
+Instead, the Read Structure will be derived from file names (kind and kind number), with the full read length used for the given kind.
+The derived Read Structure and FASTQs will be ordered first by `kind` (I then R then U), second by read number (e.g. R1 before R2).
+This is important for command line options that can be specified once per read kind and number.
  E.g. if the following FASTQs are present with path prefix `/path/to/prefix`:

 ```
 /path/to/prefix_L001_I1_001.fastq.gz
+/path/to/prefix_L001_I2_001.fastq.gz
 /path/to/prefix_L001_R1_001.fastq.gz
 /path/to/prefix_L001_R2_001.fastq.gz
-/path/to/prefix_L001_I2_001.fastq.gz
 ```

-then the `+B +T +T +B` read structure will be used.
+then the `+B +B +T +T` read structure will be used.
 Since this tool requires all sample barcode segments to have a fixed length, the first read in any index/sample-barcode FASTQ will be examined and its length used as the expected sample barcode length.